PaystackHQ/plugin-tracker-php/README.md

 For a PHP plugin or library

+Clone this repo and paste the class-paystack-plugin-tracker.php into your plugin directory.

-Simply import the class-paystack-plugin-tracker.php file into your codebase
+Then import the class-paystack-plugin-tracker.php file into your codebase

 ```include_once plugin_dir_path(__FILE__) . 'class-paystack-plugin-tracker.php';```